Center for Language Studies

 • LANG 1800 Prerequisite (online assignments completed during internship or study abroad)

-• LANG 1800 Capstone Seminar in Intercultural Competence (0.5 credit) - offered in the spring semester
+• LANG 1800 Capstone Seminar in Intercultural Competence (0.5 credit) - offered in the fall semester

 Language Study Electives